Mark Is Using The Ratio Of 3 Tablespoons

 Understanding Ratio Simplification

 Sometimes, ratios can be simplified.
-For example, a 6:2 ratio is equivalent to a 3:1 ratio because both can be divided by 2.
-Simplifying ratios makes them easier to understand and work with.
+On the flip side, for example, a 6:2 ratio is equivalent to a 3:1 ratio because both can be divided by 2.
+That said, simplifying ratios makes them easier to understand and work with.
 Always express ratios in their simplest form unless a specific situation requires otherwise.

 Mathematical Principles of Ratios and Proportions